-In 2008 SCC was in dire straights.
+In 2008 SCC (Supply Chain Council) was in dire straights.
 The economic downturn had resulted in low memberships and trainings, the previous management company had depleted all reserves and the organization was in serious debt with its suppliers.
 When the management company filed for bankruptcy in December 2008 the SCC board asked Process Core Group to step in, assess and take control of the situation.

 Our analysis was clear: SCCs cost structures did not match the income it generated; The organization depended solely on manual processes; It lacked any insight in profitability levers or the behavior of its members; SCC lacked a consistent message; and its products needed a refresh and expansion.